-The world ‘nightmare’ which now just means bad dream, is actually a world for Sleep Paralysis.
+The word ‘nightmare’ which now just means bad dream, is actually a world for Sleep Paralysis.
 It comes from ‘night’ and the Scandinavian ‘mara‘, which is the female demon, a succubi, who loves to sit on a sleeping person’s chest, suffocating him or her.
 This creature is also known as ‘the Night Hag‘, ‘Old Mara‘ or ‘the Old Hag‘.
-It’s difficult not to notice the same word, ‘mara‘ is the sanskrit word to describe the Lord of Evil, similar to ‘Satan‘.
+It’s difficult not to notice that the same word, ‘mara‘ is the Sanskrit word to describe the Lord of Evil, similar to ‘Satan‘.

 Astral Demons And Sleep Paralysis

 All over the World, the same story goes on and on.
 In most cases a spirit sits on your chest trying to such your vital energy.
 Most of the time this is a female entity but in many cases, it’s also a male or an animal entity.

 - Astral Demons feasting on someone’s astral energy.